 Kirkpatrick, J. W., Rev., Omaha, Nebraska

-Klug, John F., ONeill, Nebraska
+Klug, John F., O’Neill, Nebraska

 Knapp, Louis J., Burlington, Iowa